The Hero Visits

 * * *

-While I was sleeping, Rokuko had been deepening her friendship with Redra, and it made me think.
+While I was sleeping, Rokuko had been deepening her relationship with Redra, which got me thinking.

-If I sleep too much, I'll become useless, and that would be awkward.
+If I sleep too much, I'll become useless and things will get uncomfortable for me.

-Well, I could just ignore that and keep sleeping anyway, but doesn't that basically make me a mascot?
+Well, I could just not worry about it and keep sleeping, but that would basically make me a mascot, wouldn't it?
 I don't want to end up in the mascot role.
-I don't want to be a grumpy-looking mascot sandwiched between futons like a dorayaki.
+I don't want to be a grumpy-looking mascot sandwiched between futons like a dorayaki filling.

 So even though I wasn't enthusiastic about it, I reluctantly decided to do some work.